Advertisement

 What is it like on the inside?

 Here’s perhaps the biggest difference between the Cupra and its Volkswagen twin.
-In pictures the two cabins look remarkably similar, and yes the Cupra does get the same minimalist, button-free layout (argh!), but the materials used feel much more premium.
+The two cabins look remarkably similar, and while the Cupra does get the same minimalist layout (argh!) it does diverge in a few small ways and it's clothed in materials that feel much more upmarket.
 There are more soft-touch surfaces than scratchy plastics and the funky little 3D patterns are everywhere you look.
+And copper.
+Lots of copper.

 Advertisement - Page continues below